deck1187hw/front-end-test-ig/README.md

 Inside customModule, create a method called numVowels() that receives a string and returns the number of vowels contained on the string.
 You should call the module function externally and console log the result.
+The applicant should demostrate knowledge on the module patter, scope variables and functions, etc.

 Example: